vitessio/website/content/en/docs/reference/two-phase-commit.md

 Vitess 2PC allows you to perform atomic distributed commits.
 The feature is implemented using traditional MySQL transactions, and hence inherits the same guarantees.
 With this addition, Vitess can be configured to support the following three levels of atomicity:

 1. **Single database**: At this level, only single database transactions are allowed.
-Any transaction that tries to go beyond a single database will be failed.
+Any transaction that tries to go beyond a single database will fail.
 2. **Multi database**: A transaction can span multiple databases, but the commit will be best effort.
 Partial commits are possible.
 3. **2PC**: This is the same as Multi-database, but the commit will be atomic.

 2PC commits are more expensive than multi-database because the system has to save away the statements before starting the commit process, and also clean them up after a successful commit.
-This is the reason why it's a separate option instead of being always on.
+This is the reason why it is a separate option instead of being always on.

 ## Isolation

-2PC transactions guarantee atomicity: either the whole transaction commits, or it's rolled back entirely.
+2PC transactions guarantee atomicity: either the whole transaction commits, or it is rolled back entirely.
 It does not guarantee Isolation (in the ACID sense).
 This means that a third party that performs cross-database reads can observe partial commits while a 2PC transaction is in progress.

 Guaranteeing ACID Isolation is very contentious and has high costs.
 Providing it by default would have made Vitess impractical for the most common use cases.